Rafael Cruz

-Rafael Bienvenido Cruz y Díaz (born March 22, 1939) is a Cuban-American evangelical preacher and father of Texas U.S. Senator Ted Cruz.
+Rafael Bienvenido Cruz y Díaz (born March 22, 1939) is a Cuban and American evangelical preacher and the father of U.S. Senator Ted Cruz.
 He has served as a surrogate in his son's political campaigns.

 Early life

-Cruz was born in Matanzas, Cuba, in 1939.
-His father, also named Rafael Cruz, was a salesman for RCA, originally from the Canary Islands, Spain.
+Cruz was born on 22 March 1939 in Matanzas, Cuba.
+His father, also named Rafael Cruz, was a salesman for RCA, and was originally from the Canary Islands in Spain.
 His mother, Emilia Laudelina Díaz, was a teacher.